polio-nanopore/piranha/README.md

 barcode05,positive
 ```

 You can also include additional information in your barcode.csv.
 If you include a `date` column or an `EPID` column they'll automatically be included in the fasta header output too.
 Dates should always be in ISO format (YYYY-MM-DD) for metadata best practice.
 Piranha has a flag `--all-metadata-to-header` that will take any metadata fields in your barcodes.csv and append them to the final output file (separated by a `|` pipe symbol).
-Be aware any odd characters or spaces in these fields will also get added to the fasta header and can interfere with downstream phylogenetics you might want to run (e.g. `:`,`;`) can cause issues with some tree-building or reading software).
+Be aware any odd characters or spaces in these fields will also get added to the fasta header and can interfere with downstream phylogenetics you might want to run (e.g. `:`,`;`) can cause issues with some tree-building or reading software.

-### Example with extra information:
+### Ideal example:
 ```
 barcode,sample,EPID,date
 barcode01,EDI001,EPI111,2022-10-10